A project promises that today’s investment creates, in time, a better future. The further out the time horizon, the greater the project impact.

 - Scope management, and

-Add the cost to estimate and manage the items above in measured fashion and time is a resource commitment known as a burden.
+Add the cost to estimate and manage the items above in measured fashion and time, itself, becomes a resource burden commitment.

 What information exists reduces floundering around risk.